Tek Eye Logo

 Open Access

-Some of the more wealthy institutions have programs available to help pay the APC.
-Some research projects will allow the research funds to be used for an APC.
-There are many considerations, MDPI AG has a useful page on Funding of APCs.
+Some wealthy institutions have programs available to help pay the APC.
+Research project funding may cover an APC.
+There are several considerations, MDPI AG has a useful page on Funding of APCs.
 If you cannot afford to pay the APC then try and find a sponsor who will (e.g. a company associated with the research project).
 The alternative is to publish without Open Access so that the journal recovers costs by charging for access to the article.
 See Inderscience as an example of an organisation that provides free publishing for restricted access or Open Access for an APC.

 If you do not publish under Open Access at least ensure that the terms and conditions allow you to host a version of the paper in your University's online repository, or on a personal website or blog.
-Most publishers are moving to this model as they realise that the movement to open up research to a larger audience needs this requirement.
-To help determine if that option is supported by the paper publisher try the RoMEO service.
+Most publishers (e.g., see the IEEE Open site) now support this model as they realise that the movement to open up research to a larger audience needs this requirement.
+To help determine if a paper publisher supports Open Access policies the Jisc Sherpa services.

 Warning: There are publishing organisations that do not adhere to high academic standards, make sure you avoid predatory open access publishing.